CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/project-mgmt-methodology.md

 #### Example 3: CRUD Endpoint Development

-**Task:** Implement the (CRUD Route/ example) endpoint to ....
+**Task:** Implement the CRUD Route endpoints

 - **Sprint Planning:**
+  - The team will set sprint goals for full CRUD functionality in a controller
 - **Kanban Workflow:**
   - The card moved from Backlog → Sprint Backlog → In Progress.
   - Daily Slack stand-up update example: “Yesterday I scaffolded the controller and model, today I’ll add validation logic and write initial tests.
 No blockers so far.”
 - **Review and Feedback (QA):**
   - Once the code is pushed to a feature branch, a Pull Request is opened to review on GitHub
   - Peer review checked for clarity, naming conventions and testing coverage
 - **Definition of Done (DoD):**
   - Endpoint passed local testing via Insomnia/Bruno
   - PR approved and merged into the main branch
   - Update API documentation with example request/response
   - Card moved to Done after all acceptance criteria met
 - **Retrospective:**
-    - Future example...
+  - Once code is working, we will review and apply DRY principles
+  - We will examine what can be re-used in other CRUD functionality to streamline development

-*Diagram Figure 11: Agile & Kanban Workflow for CRUD Endpoint Development (Back-End Phase)*
+### _Diagram Figure 11: Agile & Kanban Workflow for CRUD Endpoint Development (Back-End Phase)_

 ```mermaid
     sequenceDiagram